Gluten-Free Apple Strudel Recipe

 place two remaining sheets over the apples, tucking excess rice paper in the sides of the dish and brush with remaining butter and bake

-With Thanksgiving just around the corner you may also enjoy the Maple Caramel Apple Tart or the Apple Cinnamon Frittata 🙂
+With Thanksgiving just around the corner you may also enjoy the Maple Caramel Apple Tart or the Gluten-Free Apple Sponge Cake With Almond Topping

-If you make this Gluten-Free Apple Strudel recipe, please leave me a comment what you thought or if you would change anything.
-I always love to hear from you, and I especially love to hear if you changed anything and how the recipe turned out.
-You can find my latest creations on Facebook.
-Thank you!
+If you try this Gluten-Free Apple Strudel recipe, please leave a comment below and let me know what you thought!
+I always love to hear your feedback, and I’m especially curious to know if you made any changes to the recipe and how it turned out.

 Kristina xx